iartarisi/popcorn/README.server.markdown

 $ source vpopcorn/bin/activate
 ```

-You will need the postgresql development files to install psycopg2 which
+You will need the postgresql and python development files to install psycopg2 which
 is a required dependency for popcorn you should install this using your
 distribution's package manager.
-Example: `zypper install gcc postgresql-devel`
+Example: `zypper install gcc python-devel postgresql-devel`

 Set up your development environment.
 This will add the popcorn package
 to your python path, but will not install it anywhere else.
 You can now